jaylamb/distance_meter_hardware/README.md

 * 2x 14-position female header (PPPC141LFBN-RC)

 ## Usage
-Project schematic and PCB layout files are avilable for reference.
+Project schematic and PCB layout files are available for reference.
 Project Gerbers can be used to manufacture the hardware itself.

 ## License [Apache 2.0](http://www.apache.org/licenses/)